Hardcore Superstar: 1997–2004

 Hardcore Superstar was formed in Gothenburg, Sweden in 1997 by Joakim Berggren and Martin Sandvik.
-Their previous band Link had been grunge-inspired but with their new band they wanted to pull more towards rock'n'roll.
+Their previous band Link had been grunge-inspired but with their new band they wanted to pull more towards rock 'n' roll.
 They kept the drummer from Link, Mika Vaino (with the moniker DynaMike), and as lead guitarist they recruited Thomas Silver who had previously been in the band Glamoury Foxx with Jocke and had recently quit the band Green Jesus Saviours.
-During an early gig, Silver introduced Jocke as "Gothenburg's very own Jocke Berg", a reference to the singer of the Swedish band kent and the moniker stuck.
+During an early gig, Silver introduced Jocke as "Gothenburg's very own Jocke Berg", a reference to the singer of the Swedish band Kent and the moniker Stuck.
 Through Silver's contacts with the Gothenburg record label Gain Records they got their song "Hello/Goodbye" included on a promo compilation titled Gain Experience, which led to a record deal with the label.
 In early 1998, they recorded their debut album, released in Sweden on 4 October.
 The first pressing of 1000 copies sold very fast, and so did the second pressing.
 "Hello/Goodbye" was put out as the single and music video.

 The band got to support Backyard Babies, Motörhead and Dio, and soon the British company Music For Nations offered the band a new worldwide record deal.
 By the end of 1998, drummer DynaMike decided to quit.
 Jocke phoned Magnus "Adde" Andreasson, who at that time was living in Los Angeles where he had been a student at Musicians Institute.
-Adde, who had formerly been the original drummer of Link and his own band Dorian Gray, accepted the offer and moved back to Gothenburg.
+Adde, who had formerly been the original drummer of Link and his own band Dorian Gray, accepted the offer and moved home to Gothenburg.

 During 1999 the band's second single "Someone Special" became a hit song in Sweden and ended up on the Top 20 of national radio music charts.
 Instead of re-releasing their debut album with Music for Nations, as the label wanted, the band insisted on recording a new version since they wanted Adde to play on the album and they had already written new songs such as "Liberation" and "Have You Been Around".
 Bad Sneakers and a Piña Colada became their international debut album, released in the spring of 2000.
 The music video for "Liberation" was nominated for a Swedish Grammy Award.
 The entire year was spent on tour in Sweden, Europe and Japan.
 The tour continued into 2001 when it also took them to Canada for a few shows.